3600 - Distribution and Posting of Promotional Materials

 - Proposed commission, products and program marketing literature

-- Photocopy of a valid business license
+- Photocopy or scan of a valid business license

 - District organizations and schools may use vendors identified on the approved list for fundraising activities.
 District organizations or schools MUST NOT participate in the sale of products, discount cards, cookie dough, chocolates, books, discount coupons, services, or any other product or advertising intended to be sold as a fundraiser activity unless it is pre-approved and listed on the WCSD Foundation webpage.

 3.2.
-Distribution of Promotional Materials:
+Distribution of Advertising Materials:

 3.2.1.
 ALL Non-governmental, nonprofit organization information, and for profit advertisements, and business promotional materials, to include employee businesses or financial interests, must be approved by and distributed through the Washington County School District Foundation.
 Alternative promotional material distribution methods using school or district resources must not be established by school employees, administrators, parent-teacher organizations or associations.